webhintio/hint/docs/about/GOVERNANCE.md

 ### Technical Steering Committee (TSC)

-The `sonar` project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.
+The `sonarwhal` project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.